Dual Diagnosis Treatment Asheboro, NC

 Peculiar Csl And Consulting Pllc - 23.5 miles from Asheboro, NC

-Peculiar Csl And Consulting Pllc is a dual diagnosis treatment center in Greensboro, NC that provides treatment for mental health and substance abuse disorders that include major depressive disorder as well as anorexia.
+Peculiar Csl And Consulting Pllc is a dual diagnosis treatment center in Greensboro, NC that offers treatment for substance use and mental health disorders that include borderline personality disorder as well as schizophrenia.

 Address: 503 West McGee Street, Greensboro, NC 27401 in Guilford County